ronok420/hire-me-backend/README.md

 ## 👤 Default Admin Credentials

 A default admin user is automatically created when the database is initialized.
-Use this account to access all admin-level routes  adn  only  admin  can crate  users
+Use this account to access all admin-level routes  and  only  admin  can create  users

 ```json
 {